 We build on the language skills gained so far to deliver an accelerated beginners’ course for German.
 Both the y9 French and German courses cover the topics of description of people, hobbies, description of local area, use of key verbs (e.g. to have, to be, to do, to go), use of present tense verbs, use of qualifiers, adverbs of frequency, use of adjectives, word order, use of connectives, expressing opinions with reasons why.
 In addition, the year 9 French course covers the past perfect tense.

 The GCSE French and German courses build on the vocab and grammatical structures knowledge from Y9 and the skills developed to cover all the topics and grammar expected at GCSE.
 We continue with our work on decoding texts, problem solving when applying grammar rules, translation from and into French/German, communication skills, comprehension and active use of the language in spoken and written French/German, independence in use of resources, dictionaries, vocab lists, resilience when faced with challenge, encouraging more independence and confidence with completing tasks.

 Students learn vocab and structures to enable them to understand texts and spoken accounts as well as to communicate effectively in the spoken and written language on a wide range of topics.
 These include environmental issues, ethical shopping, the benefits and disadvantages of national / international cultural and sporting events, the potential benefits of use of MFL in the workplace, traditions, customs and celebrations of countries of the target languages.

-The A level courses for French and German again build on the vocab, grammatical structures, knowledge and skills from GCSE and we explore films and literature as well as current affairs, politics and society issues of countries where the target language is spoken.
+The A level course for French again builds on the vocab, grammatical structures, knowledge and skills from GCSE and we explore films and literature as well as current affairs, politics and society issues of countries where the target language is spoken.
 Our students leave with the skills and expertise to study any language at university should they wish.